Free Consultation 877.583.2524

 • Subjective complaints of impairment;

-• His overall co-morbid conditions;
+• Overall co-morbid conditions;

-• His own occupation;
+• Own occupation;

-• The general characteristics of his position.
+• General characteristics of his position.

 Read other success stories here